MacKaSL/MKPieProgressView/README.md

 ## Configuring View
+Create an `@IBOutlet weak var mkView: MKPieProgressView!` and hook it up with the view you have created in the storyboard.

-### Below are directly configurable from your storyboard.
+### Below are directly configurable from the storyboard.

 `@IBInspectable var lineWidth: CGFloat`
 Controlls the line width.
 Default value is set to 15.